miogasuki/PotatoVN/project-info-galgamemanager.md

         *   `PlayedTime` (Dictionary<string, int>): Stores individual play sessions, mapping a date string to play duration in minutes.
         *   `PlayCount` (int): Stores the total number of times the game has been played.
         *   `TotalPlayTime` (int): Stores the sum of all play session durations in minutes.
+        *   `MuteInBackground` (bool): A per-game setting to determine if the game audio should be muted when the application is not in the foreground.
         *   `PvnUpdate` (bool): A flag indicating if the game's data needs to be synced with the server.
         *   `PvnUploadProperties` (enum `PvnUploadProperties`): A flags enum specifying which particular properties of the game need to be uploaded to the server.
 The `PlayTime` flag is used to indicate that `PlayedTime`, `TotalPlayTime`, and `PlayCount` should be synced.
 *   **`Services/`**: Houses service classes that encapsulate specific functionalities, such as: